crashoverride777/swifty-rate/README.md

 https://github.com/arashpayan/appirater

+# SKStoreReviewController

+It seems Apple will introduce their own rating sytem (view controller) with iOS 10.3.
+I will update this helper accordingly when the update is released.

 # Cocoa Pods

 I know that the current way with copying the .swift file(s) into your project sucks and is bad practice, so I am working hard to finally support CocoaPods very soon.
 Stay tuned.